EshunB/TSA.EcoMatch/README.md

 As more and more electric vehicles are hitting the market, it can be overwhelming for people to decide on which EV is best suited for their needs.
 The process of finding the right one might turn people away from buying an electric vehicle.

-So our project utilizes a large database and a short but efficient quiz to help customers find the perfect EV car for them in less than two minutes.
+Our project utilizes a large database and a short but efficient quiz to help customers find the perfect EV car for them in less than two minutes.